dhrumilpatel/helloworld/README.md

 ## Installation

-This section, covers installation process for all defined `pre-requites`
+This section, covers installation process for all defined `pre-requistes`

 ### AWS EC2 Instance